jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Scientific or technical writing demands that your communication is efficient, clear, and precise.
 Word choice is important.
 Precise language is required to exactly describe an equation or phenomena.

 Precise writing makes it easier to cogently express your ideas.
-The better you can do this, the more your writing skills will improve and the better writer you'll become.
+The better you can do this, the more your writing skills will improve.

 ## 5) Take free advice

 If you put your writing out there, you will get feedback.
 You need to listen to it.

 Good writing can always improve.
-Good writers can become great writers by listening to feedback.
+Good writers can develop into great writers by listening to feedback.
 You must always be open to suggestions and advice.

 This is because ultimately, writers are in service to their audience.